In my opinion, 35mm lenses are pretty much the ideal focal length for street photography.

 In street photography, I try to get each layer in focus and want as deep

-With a 35mm lens, I can generally get pretty much everything in focus and if not, a lot of times it’s just a single layer that’s not quite there.
+With 35mm street photography, I can generally get pretty much everything in focus and if not, a lot of times it’s just a single layer that’s not quite there.

 4) They (Can Be) Lightweight